Optimization on Planning of Trajectory and Control of Autonomous Berthing and Unberthing for the Realistic Port Geometry: Introduction

 On the optimization of berthing and unberthing trajectory, it is important to consider whether the trajectory avoids the obstacle and whether the trajectory is separated from the obstacle by a sufficient distance for safety.
 The problem of how much distance a ship should keep from obstacles, was investigated by \citet{fujii1971} in the 1970s as \textit{effective domain}; and followed by \citet{goodwin1975}, which defined \textit{ship domain} as \textit{``the effective area around a ship which a navigator would like to keep free with respect to other ships and stationary objects.''} Since then, various models have been proposed and applied to the collision avoidance method. \citet{Szlapczynski2017} provides a comprehensive review of these ship domain models.
 However, many models did not address the geographical constraints because the ship domain was mainly used to represents the safe distance between ships.
 Effective domain at restricted waters was proposed by \citet{Yamanouchi1972} based on observation of navigation outside the port of Yokohama, Japan, and showed that in restricted waters, the ship domain is smaller than open seas, which about three-fourths in the longitudinal direction and about half in the width direction.
 Ship domain based on traffic at strait proposed by \citet{Wang2016} that is proportional to the ship length and speed.
 The coefficients are determined based on the Vessel Traffic Information System (VTIS) database of ships transiting the Singapore Strait by using a genetic algorithm. \citet{Pietrzykowski2008} proposed a ship fuzzy domain with the shape of the narrow fairway as a parameter. \citet{Hansen2013} proposed the ship domain on restricted waters based on AIS data measured on the Fehmarnbelt between Denmark and Germany and \citet{Jensen2013} followed that work by estimating the traffic separating scheme's efficiency on the bridge pier of Fehmarnbelt.
 However, in our literature survey, the ship domain designed to apply to berthing or unberthing problems cannot be found.
+To approach the berth wall at the terminal phase of berthing, distance to the obstacle will be much smaller than the ship domain stated above.
+A novel ship domain applicable for berthing is required.